 Prof David Denison - research

 - Recent and current change in English syntax.
 Following my monograph-length chapter on late ModE Syntax for the Cambridge History of the English Language (IV, 1998), I have given a number of lectures and papers on current change.
-Richard Hogg and I edited a new, 1-volume History of the English language (2006).
+Richard Hogg and I edited a new, one-volume History of the English language (2006).

 - Gradience, especially in English morphology and syntax.
 I have been working for some time on gradience and categories, often in collaboration.
 I helped edit a substantial reader on Fuzzy Grammar (2004) for OUP, and I'm writing a chapter on ambiguity and vagueness.
-A recent joint British Academy/Philological Society lecture on Parts of Speech has been published online (2013).
+A recent joint British Academy/Philological Society lecture on Parts of Speech has been published (2013).
 I am working on a monograph for C.U.P. entitled English word classes: Categories and their limits.

 - Historical syntax and the history of English generally.
 My commissioned book on English Historical Syntax (1993, print-on-demand edition 2004) concentrated on verbal constructions, and my recent work has also dealt with developments in the noun phrase.

 - Possessive 's in Germanic.
 Kersti Börjars and I ran an AHRC-funded project (2006-9) on the history and usage of possessive -s in English, Swedish and Dutch.
 Follow the link for information on the project, the other researchers involved, and publications and database.

 - Construction Grammar.
-I have experimented with Construction Grammar theories, most explicitly in ongoing work on sort of/kind of constructions and in a paper on taking long.
+I have experimented with Construction Grammar theories in ongoing work on sort of/kind of constructions and in a paper on taking long.
 An earlier attempt avant la lettre was embodied in papers on what I call the Information Present.